hckhanh/imdb-top-movies/README.md

 http://www.androidhive.info/2015/05/android-swipe-down-to-refresh-listview-tutorial/

 When I do this tutorial.
 I just think about how to implement Swipe Refresh Layout in Android.
-Because I am studying about **Android Material Desing**.
+Because I am studying about **Android Material Design**.
 It's very awesome!
 But I think I can make an full-side application.
 So I try learning Node.js and try to replace the current API by **my** own API :D.

-This is current API:
+This is old API:

 	http://api.androidhive.info/json/imdb_top_250.php?offset=[offset-number]